jyotilaxmi98/HTML-CSS-Projects-from-scratch/README.md

 # HTML-CSS-Projects-from-scratch

-This is small and simple project using HTML CSS.
+This is A small and simple project using HTML CSS.